unisonweb/ucm-desktop/README.md

 # ucm-desktop
-A desktop top app companion to the UCM CLI.
+A desktop app companion to the UCM CLI.
 A.k.a.
 Graphical UCM.

 ---